jamiephan/HeroesOfTheStorm_TryMode2.0/docs/usage.md

 ### ✏ Description:
 Set the game speed.

-The game speed can only between 0 - 4:
+The game speed must be between 0 and 4:

 | value | speed |
 |-|-|